 “It’s wrong,” she said, still staring forward.
 “But, I can’t claim to be pure any more.
 I might as well understand what I have.
 Use it.
 If that damns me, then so be it.
 At least it will have helped me survive long enough to destroy the Hallandren.”

-Denth paused again.
+Denth raised an eyebrow.
 “You want to destroy them now, eh?
 No more simple sabotage and undermining?”

 She shook her head.
 “I want this kingdom overthrown,” she whispered.
 “Just like the slum lords said.
-It can corrupt those poor people in the slums.
+It can corrupt those poor people.
 It can corrupt even me.
 I hate it.”

 “I--”

 “No, Denth,” Vivenna said.
 Her hair bled a deep red, and for once she didn’t care.
 “I really hate it.
 I’ve always hated this people.
 They took my childhood.
 I had to prepare.
-Become the queen.
-Get ready to marry the God King--a man the monks preached against.
-They said he was unholy and a heretic.
+Become their queen.
+Get ready to marry the God King.
+Everyone said he was unholy and a heretic.
 Yet I was supposed to marry him and have sex with him!

 “I hate this entire city, with its colors and its Gods!
-I hate the fact that it has taken my life, ripped it away from me, and demanded that I leave all that I love!
+I hate the fact that it has taken my life, ripped it away from me, and demanded that I leave behind all that I love!
 I hate the busy streets, the placating gardens, the commerce, and the suffocating weather.

 “I hate their arrogance most of all.
-Thinking they could push my father around, force him into their treaty.
+Thinking they could push my father around, force him into that treaty twenty years ago.
 They’ve controlled my life.
 Dominated it.
 Ruined it.
 And now they have my sister.”

+She sat, puffing, feeling frustrated.

 “You’ll have your vengeance,” Denth whispered.

 She looked at him.
 “I want them to hurt, Denth.
 The attack today, it wasn’t about subduing a rebellious element.
-The Hallandrens, they sent those soldiers in to kill, not subdue.
-Kill the poor that they made, that they created.
+The Hallandrens sent those soldiers in to kill, not subdue.
+Kill the poor that they created.
 We’re going to stop them from doing things like that.
 I don’t care what it takes.
 I’m tired of being pretty and nice and ignoring ostentation.
 I want to do something.”

 Denth nodded slowly.
-“All right,” he finally said.
-“I’ll get the others together, and we'll talk about our options.
+“All right.
+I’ll get the others together, and we'll talk about our options.
 We’ll change courses, start making our attacks a little more painful.”

 “Good,” she said.
 She squeezed her eyes shut, feeling frustrated, wishing that she was strong enough to keep all of these emotions away.
 But, she wasn’t.